wernerhp/ha.integration.load_shedding/README.md

 ### Dim lights or turn off devices before load shedding and turn them back on afterwards.

 ### Update your Slack status

+Setup a REST Command and two automations to set your Slack status when Load Shedding starts and ends.

 <details>
   <summary>Code</summary>